Skip to main content

 Location

-The project will be implemented in the Gakenke and Nyamagabe districts of Rwanda, representing the Northern and Southern provinces respectively, where most pig farmers are located.
+The project was implemented in the Gakenke and Nyamagabe districts of Rwanda, representing the Northern and Southern provinces respectively, where most pig farmers are located.

 Principal Investigator (PI) and Lead Institution